 While we can't provide specific recommendations, remember that the types of companies that you hold in your portfolio are another type of diversification.

-As with anything that is uncertain, and tax situations are no exception, one way to mitigate the risk of impact on your taxes is through diversification.
+As with anything that is uncertain, one way to mitigate the risk of impact on your taxes is through diversification.
 Diversifying investments in both LLCs and C Corporations can allow a portfolio to mature and benefit from some of the positive outcomes while mitigating the risk of going all-in and experiencing a negative outcome.

 In the end, each investor is unique.
 Our aim is to also make each investor wiser and to avoid making mistakes that they may later regret.